 Because of the higher fat count and higher smoking point, in ghee butter vs butter comparison, ghee stays ahead of butter.

-Both ghee and butter contain fatty acids, but ghee fatty acids and cholesterol are found heart-friendly if consumers in moderation.
+Taking in count ghee butter vs butter comparison ahead, both the dairy prroducts contain fatty acids, but ghee fatty acids and cholesterol are found heart-friendly if consumers in moderation.
 But no such heart health benefits are found with butter fatty acid.

 Ghee contains Conjugated Linoleic Acid and butyrate, which is why ghee’s weight loss support feature, but butter does not offer butyric acid support like ghee in constipation cure.